 Heart failure or congestive heart failure is a condition marked by the inability of the heart muscles to pump blood efficiently.
 This could be due to a plethora of reasons, the most common of which is coronary heart disease.
 Irrespective of what the name suggests, heart failure does not mean that your heart completely fails to work, but rather it is too weak to carry out its function of pumping blood throughout the body efficiently.
 Treatment for heart failure is offered at all the best cardiac hospitals in Kolkata.

-Life is definitely not easy for patients living with heart failure and the need to make a lot of changes in the day to day habits as well as dietary modifications to ensure a better quality of life and prevent their condition from aggravating any further.
+Life is definitely not easy for patients living with heart failure and they need to make a lot of changes in their day-to-day habits as well as dietary modifications to ensure a better quality of life and prevent their condition from aggravating any further.
 Diet, especially, plays a major role as it helps to strengthen your heart muscles and might even aid in reversing the damage to some extent.
 The best cardiologists in Kolkata highly recommend healthy dietary changes to patients suffering from heart failure.

 Now, it is important to understand that when we talk about making healthy dietary changes, it not only means eating healthy but also avoiding those foods that can have a negative impact on your heart.
 In this blog, we are specifically going to talk about those foods that heart failure patients should refrain from eating, with the help of the top cardiologists in Kolkata.